The Thing (Benjamin Grimm)

 Clobberin’ Time!

-Reed Richards sought a cure for his friend’s condition in these early years, at times concocting temporary antidotes to the cosmic radiation, but the only real balm to Grimm’s soul came in the form of lovely, blind sculptress Alicia Masters.
+Reed sought a cure for his friend’s condition in these early years, at times concocting temporary antidotes to the cosmic radiation, but the only real balm to Grimm’s soul came in the form of lovely, blind sculptress Alicia Masters.

-Following troubles and turmoil with the Fantastic Four and its almost-constant conflicts with menaces bother terrestrial and extraterrestrial, Grimm took on positions outside the team such as head of security for the government’s Pegasus Project.
+Following troubles and turmoil with the Fantastic Four and its almost-constant conflicts with menaces both terrestrial and extraterrestrial, Grimm took on positions outside the team, such as head of security for the government’s Pegasus Project.
 At one point, he seemed to finally change back to his original human body permanently, but when he chafed at being sidelined during his team’s adventures, Richards created a Thing exoskeleton suit of armor for him to wear.
 During this time, Richards also began to form a theory that his friend possessed the ability to change at will, but withheld his surmise from Grimm.

 Separated from the Fantastic Four once more, the Thing met the statuesque Sharon Ventura and together they entered the exciting world of Unlimited Class Wrestling, as well as briefly associating with the West Coast Avengers.
-After another mutation of his rocky skin, Grimm rejoined the Fantastic Four and became its leader when Reed and Sue Richards retired for a short while.
-Ventura, now transformed into a “She-Thing,” struck up a romance with Grimm and also fought alongside his team until Mr. Fantastic’s and the Invisible Woman’s eventual return.
+After another mutation of his rocky skin, Grimm rejoined the Fantastic Four and became its leader when Reed and Sue retired for a short while.
+Ventura, now transformed into a “She-Thing,” struck up a romance with Grimm and also fought alongside his team until Mr. Fantastic and the Invisible Woman’s eventual return.
 Later, the She-Thing grew mentally unstable and clashed with Grimm and the team.

 Doctor Doom instituted an even deadlier campaign against his enemies and possessed Grimm’s body to battle them.
 The Thing seemed to die following that event and Richards and the others sought the path of his soul, tracing it all the way to “Heaven” and an audience with a being known simply as the Creator.
 Grimm’s late brother convinced him to reclaim his life on Earth and the Fantastic Four experienced another reunion and restrengthening of their bond as a family.
 Unfortunately, once back to work, they discovered their resources drained by the U.S. government and were forced to operate with low funds and at menial jobs to make ends meet.

-With Doom’s former power, Richards reconstituted the prime universe, but chose to remain behind the scenes with Sue Richards and their children to rebuild other realities.
-Grimm and Johnny Storm searched for them through multiple universes with a device built by Mr. Fantastic called the Multisect, and were finally reunited with them to once more inaugurate a bold new era of the Fantastic Four.
+With Doom’s former power, Richards reconstituted the prime universe, but chose to remain behind the scenes with Sue and their children to rebuild other realities.
+Grimm and Johnny searched for them through multiple universes with a device built by Mr. Fantastic called the Multisect, and were finally reunited with them to once more inaugurate a bold new era of the Fantastic Four.